qqself/qqself/www/content/on-the-path-to-mastery/draft.md

 - First results are ugly, but they are results
 - Commitments, plans - what is the perfect week?
 Write every day VS write every day if everything is perfect
 - Some days are bad, no matter what how hard we were prepared
-- Allow yourself to dream - dreaming permits imagination without limits.
-Limits may exists and learning skill may be only about removing such limits, but dream is a first step to be able to set a goal
 - Discovery - how to find what to master?
 - Talent
 - Rejections in sales is constant